UNCLASSIFIED (U)

 2. Authority.

-The Committee is established under the general authority of the Secretary of State and the Department of State as set forth in Title 22 of the United States Code, in particular Section 2656 of that Title and consistent with Federal Advisory Committee Act (5 U.S.C., Appendix).
-The Under Secretary for Management's approval of this charter constitutes a determination by the Secretary of State that the establishment and operation of the Committee are in the public’s interest in connection with performance of duties of the Department of State.
+The DTAG is established under the general authority of the Secretary and Department of State as set forth in 22 U.S.C §§ 2651a and 2656.
+The DTAG is governed by the provisions of the Federal Advisory Committee Act (“FACA”), 5 U.S.C. § 1001 et seq.
+The approval of this Charter by Assistant Secretary Alaina Teplitz, exercising the authorities of the Under Secretary of State for Management, constitutes a determination by the Secretary that the continuation of the Committee is in the public interest in connection with the performance of duties imposed by law on the Department of State.

 3. Objectives and Scope of Activities.